 Research Integrity Specialist: Adrienne Dumke, M.B.A.

-Training and Certifications Specialist: Carla Y. Jones, B.Sc.
+Training and Outreach Coordinator: Carla Y. Jones, B.Sc.

 Ms. Carla Jones coordinates and develops outreach opportunities and seminars in the areas of the Responsible Conduct of Research.
 Carla collaborates with other compliance officials to develop educational materials for the overall researcher population.
 In addition, Ms. Jones serves as the point of contact for the research training records database and providing certifications of completed training.